Next Steps Spring

 Before you enroll:

-Familiarize yourself with USC’s General Education Program, found in the Spring Admit Course Planning Worksheet.
+Familiarize yourself with USC’s General Education program, found in the Spring Admit Course Planning Worksheet.
 This worksheet will help you determine how you may complete some of these requirements before enrolling at USC.

 Also be sure to review the requirements for your intended USC degree in the USC Catalogue.
 Pay close attention to lower-division courses you can complete during the fall.
 Check with the admission office in the Dornsife College (science majors, take note) or Viterbi School of Engineering if you intend to pursue a course of study in these schools.
 Some schools, including study-abroad agreement schools, may not be a good fit for majors with lower-division science requirements.

-Next, refer to the Resources page for spring admits.
+Next, refer to the Resources section for spring admits.
 You can see if your courses have already been evaluated for transfer credit, request pre-approval for any courses we have not previously reviewed, or find out which standardized exams fulfill GE Core Literacies or major-related requirements.

 Consider these enrollment options: